benaitcheson/coder-academy-terminal-app/README.md

 Once a list of recipes has been generated the user can view a single recipe and save the recipe or choose to cook the recipe and make amendments or leave the recipe as it is.

+---
 ## Design, Planning and Implementation
-The design for this application was intended for the user to be able to step through a series of menu's allowing them to build a pantry and then amend their saved recipes.
+The design for this application was intended for the user to be able to step through a series of menu's allowing them to build a pantry and then save recipes and make their own amendments to those saved recipes.

-Include how those use these... error handling loops variables

-***insert images from Trello***
+This entire application was programmed in Ruby for the terminal, besides a script file for launching the application after download.
+Features of Ruby used includes; cases, methods, loops, variables, error handling and test driven development.
+Following an unwritten rule in programming I stuck to a technique called DRY coding.
+The acronym stands for Do not Repeat Yourself.

+ - Variables were used to hold data, whether they be a persons name, their date of birth or some response required from the user at a particular point in the control flow.

+ - Loops were used to step through the Pantry and Recipe prompt menus with TTY-Prompt paired with a case when method.

+ - Methods help make code blocks for actions and are then called when they are required.
+For example there is a method for both the Pantry and Recipe prompt menus.
+So when the user asks to be linked back to a menu the method is called and the method initiates.

+ - Cases

+ - Error handling is used to catch any errors the code can throw or catch something the user might enter for a gets request.

+ - Test Driven Development (TDD) was used to guide the initial code.
+The application was written around the TDD.
+TDD was written with the help of a gem called rSpec (links to gem documentation listed below under 'Gems').

+To keep track of the progress throughout the coding process a project management software system called [Trello][4] was used.
+You can see some screenshots of the projects progression below.

 Where it started:
 <img src="../Trello1.png" alt="Should be an image here.">